List of Beeching cuts service reopenings: Further proposals

 In November 2017 the government announced plans to reverse some of the cuts made in the 1960s, and later cuts by British Rail, to restore lost capacity and introduce new routes to help with new housing or relieve congestion.

-In December 2018, the Department for Transport confirmed that it was investigating a number of proposals to restore old lines in addition to plans to improve Heathrow links, reinstate stations on the Camp Hill Line in the West Midlands, reopen the Northumberland Line to passengers and build a new station at Cambridge South.
+In December 2018, the Department for Transport confirmed that it was investigating a number of proposals to restore old lines in addition to plans to improve Heathrow links, reinstate stations on the Camp Hill line in the West Midlands, reopen the Northumberland Line to passengers and build a new station at Cambridge South.

-2020 initiative
+"Restoring Your Railway" (2020)

 In January 2020, the Department for Transport announced a £500 million "Restoring Your Railway" fund and asked MPs, local authorities and community groups to make proposals to reinstate local services and reopen stations.
 The government also announced £1.5 million towards plans to reopen the Northumberland line, £100,000 towards assessment of the Fleetwood branch line, and £20 million for a third round of the New Stations Fund.

 The £500 million would not be spent on building railway lines but on developing proposals through feasibility studies, business cases and designs.
 Proposals for projects would be sponsored by a local MP, gather local support, and then be put to a panel of experts chaired by the Rail Minister.
 Examples given were: